Urban Studies and Planning

 Career Outlook

-The USP program has been fortunate in attracting talented and motivated students whose central concern is to make our cities more livable, humane, and sustainable.
-These students have made important contributions as interns and researchers and as alumni; they have gone on to work as planners, analysts, and managers in private, non-profit, and public organizations throughout the region and beyond.
-Urban studies and planning alumni are employed in planning departments, housing and community development corporations, transportation planning agencies, health and social service organizations, private consulting firms, environmental organizations, real estate firms, general public management positions, and political organizations.
-The network of contacts maintained by the department with alumni provides solid evidence of the job opportunities available to Urban Studies and Planning graduates and their continuing contributions to the larger community and offers an invaluable resource to new graduates as they begin their job search.
+The B.A. in Urban Studies and Planning prepares students for a broad range of careers in urban planning, administration, and community development.
+It is also recognized as a solid basis for graduate study.
+As a program, our central concern is to prepare our students to make meaningful contributions to making our cities more livable, humane, and sustainable.
+The major, through internships, fellowships, applied research, and community engagement opportunities, offers students the opportunity to apply theoretical concepts to real-world issues while building their professional networks.
+Urban Studies and Planning Alumni have gone on to work as planners, housing and community development corporations, transportation planning agencies, health and social service organizations, private consulting firms, environmental organizations, real estate firms, general public management positions, and political organizations.
+The network of contacts maintained by the department with alumni also offers an invaluable resource to new graduates as they begin their job search.

 Professor